Nicejinux/NXJsonKit/README.md

 // People.m

-// optional method for NXNotNullProtocol
+// optional method for NXNotNull protocol
 - (void)propertyWillSetNil:(NSString *)propertyName propertyClass:(Class)propertyClass
 {
     // You can assert or do something else here.